alphagov/govuk-design-system/src/community/whats-new/index.md

 ## June 2026

+### We’ve released GOV.UK Frontend v6.3.0

+This release adds the [Generic header component](/components/generic-header/) for services that are not part of the [GOV.UK proposition](https://www.gov.uk/government/publications/govuk-proposition/govuk-proposition) but would still benefit from using GOV.UK Frontend to build their service.

+Read the [full release notes](https://github.com/alphagov/govuk-frontend/releases/tag/v6.3.0) to see what’s changed.

 ### We've released GOV.UK Frontend v6.2.0

 This release helps teams prepare for upcoming changes to Sass, the CSS extension language, by adding support for including GOV.UK Frontend CSS as a Sass module with `@use` or `@forward`.
 We’ve also improved the enhanced File upload component and made several fixes.